 His fiction has appeared in Chroma, the online queer literary journal Polari, Brand Magazine, Best Gay Erotica 2010, and Best Gay Short Stories 2010.

 His first novel, London Triptych, was shortlisted for the inagural Green Carnation Prize and won the Authors' Club Best First Novel Award.
-Myriad published his second book, Twentysix, in November 2011 and his third novel is forthcoming in 2014.
+His highly acclaimed collection of short stories, Twentysix, is a milestone of literary erotica in the tradition of Georges Bataille and Jean Genet.
+His new novel, Ghosting, will be published in March 2015.

 If you're interested in asking Jonathan to visit your book group, please contact Vicky Blunden.